ASOS/OctopusStepTemplateCi/README.md

 1. Download the code as a zip file
 2. If required, unblock the zip file
-3. Extract the zip file to a folder called OctopusStepTemplateCi under your modules fodler (usually `%USERPROFILE%\Documents\WindowsPowerShell\Modules`)
+3. Extract the zip file to a folder called OctopusStepTemplateCi under your modules folder (usually `%USERPROFILE%\Documents\WindowsPowerShell\Modules`)
 4. To confirm its installed, start a new powershell session, and run `Get-Module -ListAvailable -Name OctopusStepTemplateCi`, which will show the module

 ## Usage